shaunlebron/ClojureScript-Syntax-in-15-minutes/README.md

 ```

 If the first element of a list is a __macro__, then the rest of the elements
-are passed to it unevaluated, but the value returned by a macro evaluated.
+are passed to it unevaluated, then the resulting value of the call is evaluated.
-Let's illustrate that difference:
+Let's illustrate that difference with the following diagram:

 ![calls](img/calls.png)